chapter two

-2 Using Azure: Azure Functions and Image Processing
+2 Using Azure: Azure Functions and image processing

 This chapter covers

-• Creating cloud infrastructure for an application
+• Creating a cloud infrastructure for an application

-• Exploring and creating integrated logic work flows
+• Exploring and creating integrated logic workflows

 • Interconnecting Azure services